 Inflated transaction costs

-Another mechanism by which a cartel might harm the bond market is through inflated transaction costs, in jargon refered to as bid-ask spreads.
+Another mechanism by which a cartel might harm the bond market is through the inflation of bid-ask spreads.
 This means exaggerating the cost of dealing services in order to extract more from both buyers and sellers.

 In principle, other dealers should be able to win business away from a spread-exaggerating competitor by charging a fair rate.
 In the presence of a collusive cartel of the most dominant dealers, however, all players can explicitly or tacitly agree to maintain spreads well above cost.

 We refer to bonds issued by supra-national agencies and non-US Agencies as SSA Bonds.
 SSA bonds and the respective sovereign bonds largely share the same risk factors and liquidity dynamics and, as a result, the difference in bid-ask spread between the two is generally expected to remain constant over time.

 However, a US class action complaint (In Re: SSA Bonds Antitrust Litigation) alleges that during the class period, the bid/offer spreads for non-US Agency Bonds were on average 4.6 basis points higher than Sovereign Bonds, while outside of that period, the bid-ask spreads were only 3.2 and 3.4 basis points higher.
 This variation in spread differentials would be consistent with the existence of an SSA bond trading cartel, allegation which is currently being investigated by the European Commission1.

 Most sovereign bonds are issued via auction rather than the process of direct placement described above.
 Even where bond issuances are matched with buys through this ostensibly competitive mechanism, however, the process can still have distorted outcomes where cartelists are able to dominate the bidding.